 Spanish and English are both official languages.
-Spanish is spoken by everyone, but very few locals speak English.
+Spanish is spoken by everyone, and most people also speak and understand English.

 Machismo

 Machismo is mostly limited to flirtatious solicitations (often indiscrete or vulgar) to women, but can also include expressions of bravado or even aggression intended to demonstrate male pride.